 In Perth, there’s coffee and then there’s coffee.
-The locals know where to find the best brews: those little spaces where the beans are roasted either in-house or nearby, where the milk is excellent and sourced from West Australian cows, and where the baristas see it as their personal mission to improve your day.
+The locals know where to find the best brews: those little spaces where the beans are roasted either in-house or nearby, where the milk is sourced from West Australian cows, and where the baristas see it as their personal mission to improve your day.

 Where to find Perth's best coffee

 The guy pouring your brew at Telegram Coffee has worked in cafés for about 20 years.
 Luke is such a highly respected barista that his fans follow him from workplace to workplace.
 He designed the cute wooden box in which his café is housed – you’ll know it by the clusters of people surrounding it.
 It sits within the 19th century State Buildings, a boutique-filled spot where you’ll want to linger.